bcgov/common-document-generation-service/examples/README.md

 ## Node

-There is an example of using node.js in file `server.mjs`.
+There is an example of using node.js in file `server.js`.

 To run the example: